tnoff/hathor/README.rst

     hathor podcast create 'podcast-name' "rss" "http://feeds.podtrac.com/xUnmFXZLuavF"

-After the podcast has been created, users can then run a "file-sync", which will check the web for new episodes, and then download the latest to the local machine::
+After the podcast has been created, users can then run a podcast sync, which will check the web for new episodes, and then download the latest to the local machine::

-    hathor podcast file-sync
+    hathor podcast sync

 You can then list the podcast episodes to check for new episodes::